Chapter 5. COM Servers

 both of the required typedefs.
 ATL also contains a set of macros

-that define and implement GetCategoryMap
+that define and implement GetCategoryMap.

 Class Registration Support Methods